goodrobots/devFrame/docs/_docs/13-flight-controller.md

 ### 1.2 ESC Telemetry Connection
 - Plug in ESC Telemetry wire as shown above.

-![FC Power Wire]({{ site.baseurl }}/assets/images/flight-controller/fc-power-connect.jpeg){: width="80%" .align-center}

 ### 1.3 Flight Control Power
-- Plug in one end of 6P JST-GH cable to PDB and other end to flight control power port.
+- Per the [PixRacer Pinout](https://docs.px4.io/v1.9.0/en/flight_controller/pixracer.html) plug in one end of 6P JST-GH cable to PDB and other end to flight control power port.
 We will clean up our wiring harness in a later step, so for now you can leave it loose.

+![FC Power Wire]({{ site.baseurl }}/assets/images/flight-controller/fc-power-connect.jpeg){: width="80%" .align-center}

 ### 1.4 ESC Signal Connection
 - Per the [PixRacer Pinout](https://docs.px4.io/v1.9.0/en/flight_controller/pixracer.html) plug in the ESC signal wires to the PixRacer motor outputs using the [Motor Order Diagram](https://ardupilot.org/copter/docs/connect-escs-and-motors.html#motor-order-diagrams) as a guide.